WordPress/gutenberg/docs/contributors/code/e2e/MIGRATION.md

 # Migration guide

+This document outlines a typical flow of migrating a Jest + Puppeteer test to Playwright.
+Note that the migration process is also a good opportunity to refactor or rewrite parts of the tests.
+Please read the [best practices](https://github.com/WordPress/gutenberg/tree/HEAD/docs/contributors/code/e2e/README.md#best-practices) guide before starting the migration.

 ## Migration steps for tests

 1. Choose a test suite to migrate in `packages/e2e-tests/specs`, rename `.test.js` into `.spec.js` and put it in the same folder structure inside `test/e2e/specs`.